1. Home

 Because of his civil engineering background, Scott's brother-in-law George Gilbert received the patent in his name instead.
 This arrangement was actually agreed upon by both men as Gilbert was to make drawings and plans for future improvements on the locomotive thanks to his expertise in schematics.

-Sadly, however, Scott was never given credit for these enhancements to the design.
+Sadly, however, Scott was never given credit for these enhancements.
 Instead, Gilbert and Rush S. Battles (from Climax) took it upon themselves to improve the locomotive for wide-scale manufacturing.

 Schematic